arth2002/Django-Mysql-Phpmyadmin-on-docker/README.md

 - `git clone https://github.com/arth2002/Django-Mysql-Phpmyadmin-on-docker.git`
 - `unzip project.zip`
 - `docker build .`
+- `sudo chown -R $USER:$USER .` (Change permission of folder Data which will be create after docker build)
 - `docker-compose up -d`
 - `docker ps` (to check if everythning is running or not)
 - 0.0.0.0:8000 (for output page)
 - 0.0.0.0:8080 (for phpmyadmin)

 **There is one thing you need to do before running this program , (service mysql stop) because i've not change default port of mysql in docker**
 **If you find any issue than submit pull request**